Chapter 1 : Buried Treasure

 “I was just going to bed,”Helga said lowly.
 “Good night, Salazar, Godric,” she turned to each of them as she said their respective names, giving a slight curtsy.

-doing up again?”
+“What are you doing up again?”
 Salazar questioned Godric in a voice that made no attempt to disguise annoyance.

 “I came to get my hat,” Godric replied with a smile as he walked towards the chair in which he had laid it in.
 He picked up the hat and tossed it in the hair, catching it on his mane of red hair.
 His expression sombered before he spoke again.
 “I didn’t mean to interrupt anything.”

 “What gave you the idea that you had?”
 Salazar asked coolly.

 “I might have had a tad too much wine tonight, Sal, but I’m not blind or out of my wits,” Godric answered.
 “I must say, it is about time that you took action before someone else did.
 If I hadn’t seen what I had tonight, I would have told you so.”

 Salazar scoffed.
 “You would have shown yourself to be the hypocrite?
 I don’t believe that you’re the one Rowena went to after the meal.”

 Godric sighed, crediting the shot fired at him to his own interruption and the late hour rather than on Salazar.
 “Not the hypocrite, my friend, but a man who has learned from his mistakes.”